kartoza/docker-postgis/README.md

 The containers will use above parameters to initialize a new db cluster in the specified directory.
 If the directory is not empty, then initialization parameter will be ignored.

-These are some initialization parameters that will only get used to initialize a new cluster.
+These are some initialization parameters that will only be used to initialize a new cluster.
 If the container uses an existing cluster, it is ignored (for example, when the container restarts).

 * `DEFAULT_ENCODING`: cluster encoding